Flu and norovirus levels ‘creeping up’ as NHS braces for winter pressures

 The total stood at 772 at this point last year and would rise sharply throughout December as the UK experienced its worst flu season for a decade.

+After the NHS national booking system has closed, people eligible for a vaccine can still speak to their GP or a local pharmacist about getting their jabs.

-Professor Julian Redhead, NHS England’s national clinical director for urgent and emergency care, said the new figures will come as “no surprise” to NHS staff, who are seeing the number of people coming to emergency departments with viruses “creeping up”.
+Professor Julian Redhead, NHS England’s national clinical director for urgent and emergency care, said the latest flu and novovirus figures will come as “no surprise” to NHS staff, who are seeing the number of people coming to emergency departments with viruses “creeping up”.

 He said: “Demand on hospitals and staff remains high, and as we experience more spells of cold weather and people gathering indoors for festive events and end-of-year celebrations, we expect to see a continued increase in winter viruses spreading in the community – and in some cases, this will lead to hospital admissions.